nyggus/easycheck/docs/switch_off_easycheck_doctest.rst

 The :code:`easycheck` module
 --------------------------

 Every check decreases performance.
 You can implement the checks in a way that they are run only in a particular scenario.
-You can also implement using :code:`__debug__` (see `this article <https://towardsdatascience.com/python-assertions-or-checking-if-a-cat-is-a-dog-ce11c55d143>`_).
+You can also implement them using :code:`__debug__` (see `this article <https://towardsdatascience.com/python-assertions-or-checking-if-a-cat-is-a-dog-ce11c55d143>`_).

 :code:`easycheck`, however, offers you a simpler way of _not_ running its checks.
 You do not have to change anything in your program to switch them off.
 Enough to set the :code:`"EASYCHECK_RUN"` environmental variable to :code:`"0"`, and the checks will be switched off.